What is Leadership?2022 Jan 23

 However, the church often does a poor job of doing leadership, both with the the leaders it selects and to what they lead.
 This is because one of the greatest problems in Christianity is the Christians.
 They are often not very good representatives of what Jesus has taught us.
 However, if someone plays Bach badly, we don’t blame Bach.

 If the player practices their performance to improve, they might do better later to represent Bach.
 The same is true of our Christian practice.
-We need to keep our eye on Jesus and practice being like him because we also are motivated like him.
+We need to keep our eye on Jesus and practice being like him because we share his motivating values.

 The value system concepts and perspective on the gospel that are on this page are based on ideas from the work of Darren Twa, pastor at Life Fellowship and author of several books including God's Value System.